jay11nt/Atm-withdrawl-project-CORE-JAVA-/README.md

 **How to Run the Project-**

       1.download the source files.
-      2.Open the project in any Java-supported IDE (e.g., IntelliJ IDEA, Eclipse, VS Code).
+      2.Open the project in any Java-supported IDE ( IntelliJ IDEA, Eclipse, VS Code etc.)
-      3.Compile and run ATMmachine.java.
+      3.Compile and run ATMmachine.java
       4.Enter your PIN (default: 1234) to access the menu.
       5.Choose the desired banking operation.